 - 1. Class Specifications.
 Open to Junior riders on ponies.
-Riders may not compete in MHSA Children's Pony Medal at the same show.
+Riders may not compete in the MHSA Children's Pony Medal at the same show.
 To jump 8 or more fences of hunter type with or without wings.
 Two tests (USEF 1-9) are required during the first round.
 Only one rider per pony.
 Small ponies to jump 2'3", medium ponies to jump 2'6", and large ponies to jump 2'9".
 Class to be judged on hands, seat, guidance, and control throughout.
 To fill a class, 3 must complete the course.
 The MHSA Hunter Seat on Ponies may run concurrently with the small, medium, and large pony division, and may be combined with the VHSA Pony Medal Class.
-The Green Pony division cannot be run with the MHSA Hunter Seat on Ponies card as the fence heights are not consistent.
-However, green ponies may jump in the MHSA Hunter Seat on Ponies when the card is held open during the regular pony division if they so choose.
 To qualify for the MHSA Hunt Seat on Ponies Finals, the rider must be a member of MHSA. - 2.
 Each member Show shall be entitled to hold a class for the MHSA Hunter Seat on Ponies under the following conditions: - a.
 If there are 40 or more entries the class must be divided by every other number, by height of horse or age of rider. - b.
 Application to hold the class must be filed with the MSHA prior to publication of the prize list. - c.
 MHSA Hunter Seat on Ponies classes held at shows beginning less than 15 days before the finals competition shall count towards qualification for the next year's finals. - d.
-Entries for the annual finals competition shall close five (5) days before the date of the finals competition. - e.
+Entries for the annual finals competition shall close five (5) days before the date of the finals competition.

+- e.
 Exhibitors who lose their junior status as of December 1st shall not be eligible to compete in the MHSA Hunter Seat on Ponies qualifying classes held after the finals competition during that year. - f.
 Exhibitors may not ride in both the MHSA Hunter Seat on Horses and the MHSA Hunter Seat on Ponies at the same show.